 7. Identify barriers to productivity

 In addition to identifying and utilizing positive motivators, I have found that another way to increase employee productivity is to ask them individually or in teams to identify the “barriers” that prevent them from producing 25 percent more.
-In some cases a simple survey or focus group can identify and reduce these barriers in a matter of months.
+Sometimes, the reason behind a lack of productivity may be because of a problem that is not their fault; for example, an IT problem that brings work to a halt.
+In a case like this, solutions can be brought forward, like Managed IT Support that’ll sort the problem quickly.
+In some cases, a simple survey or focus group can identify and reduce these barriers in a matter of months.
 In one particularly powerful case, after the survey effort productivity went up 200 percent.

 There is plenty of both business evidence and academic research that shows the power that motivators can have on employees.